 You can leverage your website or blog to promote goods and services as an affiliate marketer.
 As an affiliate, you join the program of your choice and place promotions for said service on your site.
 It’s best to align yourself with a product or service you truly love and use, that way you can authentically write about your experience to encourage others to check it out.
 It also helps to be transparent and let your readers know you’re earning money from their click.
 Tons of sites offer affiliate programs – go to the places you frequent and see if you can join.

 6. Sign Up For Usability Tests or Focus Groups

 Help fellow entrepreneurs and creatives by testing their product or service.
 Some startups post ads for user interviews and feedback sessions on Craigslist.
 You can also sign up on sites like UserTesting to get paid for testing a new app or website.
 While this tactic won’t help you generate additional income in the background, it could be something to consider for a lazy Wednesday.

 7. Teach a Skillshare Class

 This list wouldn’t be complete without mentioning Skillshare.
 Teaching a class on Skillshare is one of the best ways to make money on the side.
-Skillshare teachers earn monthly revenue through minutes watched across their classes and referrals–which you can link to on your new blog.
-On average, our teachers earn $3,000 a year, and our top 100 teachers earn $1,300 a month.
-Skillshare classes are on average 20-60 minutes of video content that walk students through a specific skill or project, so creating a class is fairly easy.
-With our Teach Challenges, you can have your first class up and running by the end of the month!
+Skillshare teachers earn monthly passive income through minutes watched across their classes and student referrals.
+On average, our teachers earn $3,000 a year, and our top 100 teachers earn $1,500 a month.
+Skillshare classes are on average 20-60 minutes of video content that walk students through a specific skill or project, so creating a class is fairly easy – you can have your first class up and running by the end of the month!